-Sara has been teaching and choreographing ballet in Spokane for the past seventeen years.
+Sara has been teaching and choreographing ballet in Spokane for the past nineteen years.
 She is excited to be starting her 5th year as Director of Spokane Ballet Studio.
 Sara was trained in Spokane by Peggy Goodner Tan.
 She has worked/choreographed with Spokane Historic Concert Association, Northwest Museum of Arts and Culture's Passport To The Arts, Ballet Arts Academy, Theatre Ballet of Spokane, Gonzaga University, Spokane Area Children’s Chorus, Allegro Baroque and Beyond and Alberta Ballet School of Dance.
 Sara has also danced professionally with Alberta Ballet, Ballet Theatre of Lexington, and Artisan Dance in Helena Montana.

 Sara feels very fortunate to have the faculty you see listed below.
 She enjoys teaching ballet and sharing this rewarding experience as Director of Spokane Ballet Studio with her husband and two children.